MikeAgb/LeetCode/README.md

 A collection of some of my solutions to several LeetCode problems.

+## 3. Longest Substring Without Repeating Characters

+Given a string s, find the length of the longest substring without repeating characters.

 ## 59. Spiral Matrix II (Medium)

 Given a positive integer n, generate an n x n matrix filled with elements from 1 to n2 in spiral order.